 - Select a winning vendor or a small number of finalists— You needn’t blindly pick the proposal with the highest score or the lowest price; if a number of vendors all look “about the same,” it’s perfectly reasonable to advance them all to final round bake-off.

 - Negotiate and sign a contract— Make the deal and breath easy for a moment.
-You’ve applied best practices in your sourcing process maximizing the odds of a good outcome.
+You have applied best practices in your vendor sourcing process maximizing the odds of a good outcome.